 Successful applicants will enter into a 24-month (2-year) cooperative agreement with NOAA's Coral Reef Conservation Program.
-Federal cooperative agreements are different from traditional grants in that they allow for 'substantial Federal involvement' in the planning and implementation of funded projects.
-Substantial involvement on the part of NOAA may include the participation of NOAA Coral Reef Management Liaisons and other CRCP staff in project development, planning and implementation; technical monitoring of award activities; and coordination of funded projects with other CRCP-funded efforts as needed.
+Federal cooperative agreements are different from traditional grants in that they allow for 'substantial federal involvement' in the planning and implementation of funded projects.
+Substantial involvement on the part of NOAA may include the participation of NOAA Coral Reef Management Liaisons and other CRCP staff in project development, planning and implementation; and coordination of funded projects with other CRCP-funded efforts as needed.
 NOAA Coral Reef Conservation Program (CRCP) staff, including the Federal Program Officer (FPO) and the assigned CRCP Management Liaison, will provide technical assistance and guidance to cooperative agreement recipients and participate in programmatic activities beyond the normal financial and technical stewardship responsibilities in the administration of these awards.
 CRCP staff will monitor implementation of the awards and coordinate with recipients as needed to help accomplish project objectives.
-CRCP staff will also provide assistance to recipients in the management and technical performance of grant activities and help to coordinate award-funded activities with other activities supported by NOAA CRCP.
-Federal involvement in these awards may include but is not limited to: participating in the hiring process for positions funded through this award (i.e., through the FPO's evaluation of the qualifications of the top 3-5 candidates, prior to an offer of employment); considering requests for professional development opportunities and out-ofstate/territory travel experiences; assisting with data management, dissemination and documentation of information products generated through this and previous awards; providing training and/or assistance with grants administration issues; and other coordination activities as appropriate.
+CRCP staff will also provide assistance to recipients in the management and technical performance of grant activities and help to coordinate awardfunded activities with other activities supported by NOAA CRCP.
+Federal involvement in these awards may include but is not limited to: project planning and implementation, coordination with project partners, participating in the hiring process for positions funded through this award (i.e., through the NOAA Federal Program Officer's evaluation of the qualifications of the top 3-5 candidates for key personnel positions, prior to an offer of employment); considering requests for professional development opportunities and out-ofstate/territory travel experiences; assisting with data management, dissemination and documentation of information products generated through this and previous awards; providing training and/or assistance with grants administration issues; and other coordination activities as appropriate.
 CRCP staff will also become substantially involved if the recipient submits a request to change or amend their award, such as through a reprogramming request or a change in scope.
 Please consult with your FPO about any requested changes prior to submitting them in NOAA Grants Online.
 Applications should be written as cooperative agreements and the proposal should clearly identify this funding instrument in the proposal abstract and cover sheet.
-The Federal government will be substantially involved in the project; applicants are expected to clearly articulate the anticipated Federal roles and responsibilities in their proposal.
+The federal government will be substantially involved in the project; applicants propose anticipated Federal roles and responsibilities in their proposal.
+NOAA will add a condition to each award further describing its substantial involvement.